yongy146/dota-brain/README.md

 # Contact

-You can contact us via e-mail (info@dota-coach.com) or join our Discord server (https://discord.com/invite/zgrYW8p3kV).
+You can contact us via e-mail (info@dotacoach.gg) or join our Discord server (https://discord.gg/CvTUQKg2nt).